isblab/website/index.md

 <!-- ## Upcoming events -->
 ## News
-1. Shreyas was selected for a flash talk presentation at the [EMBO workshop 2025](https://www.embl.org/about/info/course-and-conference-office/events/iss25-01/).
+1. Shreyas will be presenting a flash talk on his new method for unsupervised particle identification in cryo-electron tomograms at the [EMBO in situ structural biology workshop 2025](https://www.embl.org/about/info/course-and-conference-office/events/iss25-01/).
+He also received a travel award from EMBO for the meeting!
-2. Kartik and Shruthi obtained travel awards from the Biophysical Society to attend the [Annual Meeting 2025](https://www.biophysics.org/2025meeting/general-info).
+2. Kartik and Shruthi obtained travel awards from the Biophysical Society to attend the [Annual Meeting 2025](https://www.biophysics.org/2025meeting/general-info)!
-3. Our desmosome study was featured in the cover of Protein Science [Jan 2025 issue](https://onlinelibrary.wiley.com/toc/1469896x/current).
+3. Our desmosome study was featured in the cover of the Protein Science [Jan 2025 issue](https://onlinelibrary.wiley.com/toc/1469896x/current)!
 <br>

 ## Join us!